NaturailyShopify/Naturaily-netlify/_posts/2019-12-12-5-main-benefits-of-implementing-pwa-storefront-technology-in-your-shopify-store.md

 With a custom mobile app [costs averaging $170k](https://mlsdev.com/blog/app-development-cost), this amount of saving can have a tremendous impact on your company’s budget.

+Finally, mobile application will allow you to **send targeted push notifications**, helping you grow your store's conversion rates.

 <h3>Scalable technology</h3>

 Storefront technology is constantly developing with new features and extensions on the pipeline.
 The sooner you introduce storefront, the better, as it will allow your development team to have **more flexibility when making design and technological choices**.